Growth hormone secretagogue receptor

 Growth hormone secretagogue receptor(GHS-R), also known as ghrelin receptor, is a G protein-coupled receptor that binds growth hormone secretagogues (GHSs), such as ghrelin, the "hunger hormone".
 The role of GHS-R is thought to be in regulating energy homeostasis and body weight.
 In the brain, they are most highly expressed in the hypothalamus, specifically the ventromedial nucleus and arcuate nucleus.
 GSH-Rs are also expressed in other areas of the brain, including the ventral tegmental area, hippocampus, and substantia nigra.
-Outside the central nervous system, too, GSH-Rs are also found in the liver, in skeletal muscle, and even in the heart.
+Outside the central nervous system, too, GHS-Rs are also found in the liver, in skeletal muscle, and even in the heart.

 Structure

 Two identified transcript variants are expressed in several tissues and are evolutionarily conserved in fish and swine.
 One transcript, 1a, excises an intron and encodes the functional protein; this protein is the receptor for the ghrelin ligand and defines a neuroendocrine pathway for growth hormone release.
 The second transcript (1b) retains the intron and does not function as a receptor for ghrelin; however, it may function to attenuate activity of isoform 1a.

 GHS-R1a is a member of the G-protein-coupled receptor (GPCR) family.
 Previous studies have shown that GPCRs can form heterodimers, or functional receptor pairs with other types of G-protein coupled receptors (GPCRs).
 Various studies suggest that GHS-R1a specifically forms dimers with the following hormone and neurotransmitter receptors: somatostatin receptor 5, dopamine receptor type 2 (DRD2), melanocortin-3 receptor (MC3R), and serotonin receptor type 2C (5-HT_{2c} receptor).
 See "Function" section below for details on the purported functions of these heterodimers.